Medicine: Branches

-Working together as an interdisciplinary team, many highly trained health professionals besides medical practitioners are involved in the delivery of modern health care.
+Working together as an interdisciplinary team, many health professionals besides medical practitioners are involved in the delivery of modern health care.
 Examples include: nurses, emergency medical technicians and paramedics, laboratory scientists, pharmacists, podiatrists, physiotherapists, respiratory therapists, speech therapists, occupational therapists, radiographers, dietitians, and bioengineers, medical physicists, surgeons, surgeon's assistant, surgical technologist.

 The scope and sciences underpinning human medicine overlap many other fields.
 A patient admitted to the hospital is usually under the care of a specific team based on their main presenting problem, e.g., the cardiology team, who then may interact with other specialties, e.g., surgical, radiology, to help diagnose or treat the main problem or any subsequent complications/developments.

-Physicians have many specializations and subspecializations into certain branches of medicine, which are listed below.
+Physicians have many specializations and sub specializations into certain branches of medicine, which are listed below.
 There are variations from country to country regarding which specialties certain subspecialties are in.

 The main branches of medicine are: